BIOS9211 – Distribution Modelling

-This course provides an introduction to distribution modelling and to essential data processing and analytical tools used in this field. through lectures and practical exercises the course gives an introduction to the theory of distribution modeling, critical evaluation of strengths, weaknesses, errors and uncertainties throughout the distribution modelling process, overview of data, methodology, software and useful tools, preparation for analyses and practical modelling exercises.
+This course provides an introduction to distribution modelling and data processing and analytical tools used in this field.
+Through lectures and practical exercises the course gives an introduction to the theory of distribution modeling, overview of data, methodology, software and useful distribution modelling tools, and evaluation of strengths, weaknesses, errors and uncertainties throughout the distribution modelling process.
 The students shall write a mandatory project report and discuss the subject during a mandatory plenary session.

 The course will provide a sound theoretical understanding of the principles of distribution modelling and practical experience with some of the most important data analysis tools used in this field.
 Through the project report and the practical distribution modelling work and the accompanying project discussion, participants will gain the ability to critically evaluate the whole process of distribution modelling.

 Students attending BIOS9211 will have a significantly larger syllabus compared to students at BIOS5211, and are expected to develop a deeper understanding of distribution modelling both in terms of theoretical basis and practical applications.